mvolkmann/blog/src/next-js.md

 ```

 Here is an example of a component the modifies the data.
-It could of course render addition JSX.
+It could of course render additional JSX.

 ```js
 'use client';